Elijer/moonbot/READMEs/Deployment.md

 **Frontend**
 Frontend is deployed via Netflify in the same way - any pushes to origin/main will automatically redeploy the frontend to netflify, currently at mymoonbot.netlify.app

+**Database Persisistence**
+The database data currently does not persist...I believe this is because db.sqlite3 from local is rightfully gitignored (it wouldn't make sense to push the local database data to production anyways) so a new sqlite file is created with every deploy.
+And I believe, also, with every dyno restart, which must happen somewhat frequently since I keep having to create new credentials on the live site.

 # Guide for setting it up / how it works